freerange/site/soups/weeknotes/week-917.snip.markdown

 Our focus has continued to be on the NHS Vaccinations project ([Mavis](https://www.manage-vaccinations-in-schools.nhs.uk)).
 Over the last few weeks, Chris L & I have mostly been working on functionality to allow nurses to manage appointments in clinics as opposed to the sessions that the [School Age Immunisation Service](https://www.sais.uk.com/) teams run in schools. 💉

 We're using step-by-step wizards which make use of [Wicked] and a session-backed [ActiveModel] class.
-I'm a bit nervous about the incresing complexity of one of the wizards - it feels all too easy to add extra state to the model.
+I'm a bit nervous about the increasing complexity of one of the wizards - it feels all too easy to add extra state to the model.
 It reminds me a bit of how [React] components can quickly get out of hand complexity-wise for similar reasons. 🧙

 I paired with Chris R earlier in the week while investigating and fixing a somewhat gnarly bug in the aforementioned wizard 🍐.
 Chris R has otherwise been doing a lot of thorough pull request reviews as well as pairing with one of the other developers on a large-scale refactoring to increase parallelization in processing CSV uploads.